 - You don't want to change the feel of your mattress.

-- You experience severe night sweats – air cooling dries you faster.
+- You experience night sweats – air cooling dries your body, water cooling doesn't.

-- You want a cooling system with advanced temperature control (e.g., hour by hour settings)
+- You want advanced temperature control during the night (e.g., hour by hour settings)

-- You have a low bed – BedJet’s control unit is smaller and requires less clearance.
+- You have a low bed – BedJet’s control unit requires less clearance.

-- You don't want air blowing on you.
+- You don't like air blowing on you.

 - You prefer a simple, easy-to-use bed cooling system.

-- You suffer from back or joint pain, and warmth brings you some relief – the direct transfer of heat from the water to your body is more soothing compared to BedJet’s air cooling.
+- You suffer from back, muscle, or joint pain – the direct transfer of heat from the water pad to your body is more therapeutic than BedJet’s air cooling.

-Now let’s look at how BedJet and Chilipad compare on cooling, warming, and other features.
+Now let’s look at how the BedJet and ChiliSleep compare on cooling, warming, and other features.

 To start with, here’s a quick breakdown of the key differences and similarities between the two.